apache/incubator-gluten/docs/Velox.md

 Currently, Gluten requires Velox being pre-compiled.
 In general, please refer to [Velox Installation](https://github.com/facebookincubator/velox/blob/main/scripts/setup-ubuntu.sh) to install all the dependencies and compile Velox.

 Gluten depends on this [Velox branch](https://github.com/rui-mo/velox/tree/velox_for_gazelle_jni).
 The changes to Velox are planned to be upstreamed in the future.

+Gluten depends on this [Arrow branch](https://github.com/oap-project/arrow/tree/arrow-7.0.0-oap) with this [pull request](https://github.com/oap-project/arrow/pull/94).
+In the future, Gluten with Velox backend will swift to use the upstream Arrow.

-In addition to that, there are several points worth attention when compiling Gluten with Velox.
+In addition to above notes, there are several points worth attention when compiling Gluten with Velox.

 Firstly, please note that all the Gluten required libraries should be compiled as **position independent code**.
 That means, for static libraries, "-fPIC" option should be added in their compiling processes.